GoodTrust Memories Launches On CBS This Morning

 GoodTrust Memories is now live!
 As seen on CBS This Morning: Saturday, users can now bring to life "moments that matter" and share them with friends and family or connect them to a GoodTrust profile.
 The lifelike animations are just the beginning of innovative and meaningful ways that GoodTrust allows anyone to both create and preserve their digital legacy.

 The process is straightforward and simply involves choosing your favorite images to upload and watch them animate.
-The use of AI and facial recognition means you can create entirely new memories from your collection and save them to your GoodTrust profile or share with a Deputy or loved ones.
+The use of AI and facial recognition means you can create entirely new memories from your collection and save them to your GoodTrust profile or share with a Trusted Contact or loved ones

 The CBS This Morning: Saturday story also highlighted the book by GoodTrust co-founder, Daniel Sieberg, and GoodTrust CEO and founder, Rikard Steiber, as a great way to get started with the entire issue of digital legacy (Digital Legacy: Take Control of Your Online Afterlife).